SonyaMoisset/Pluralsight_Training/README.md

 ## Angular
 - Angular: The Big Picture by Joe Eames
 - Creating a Mobile First Website with AngularJS and Sass by Zulfeekar Cheriyampurath
+- Play by Play: Learning AngularJS With Ken Cenerelli and John Papa by John Papa and Geoffrey Grosenbach

 ## React
 - Styling React Components by Jake Trent